 My parents taught me to love the Lord and modeled faithful service in the church from my youngest memories.
 As I grew older and personally committed my life to Christ, I had a growing desire to serve in missions.
 When I was in high school, I put a map of Africa up on the wall next to my bed and began to pray.
 The Lord providentially directed my steps and increased my vision, culminating in our family being commissioned and sent out as missionaries to serve in Cameroon in 2002.

 In 2017, Aaron was asked to direct the Tyndale Center for Bible Translation at The Master’s Seminary.
-He taught courses in translation, exegesis, and linguistics until, in 2020, we were invited to train translators in Africa.
-For more information about our ministry, please sign up for our regular updates.
+He taught courses in Bible translation, exegesis, and linguistics.
+In 2022, we joined Horizons International to serve in translation in Cameroon and Chad.

-Our desire is to elevate the name of Christ through equipping the Church for Bible translation.
+Our desire is to elevate the name of Christ through the faithful translation and proclamation of the Word of God.

 We are blessed to have three girls: Rebecca, Ruth, and Rachel.
-Our older two girls are attending college.
 Our youngest, Rachel, is in high school.

 I am eager to see the Gospel go forth and the Word of God translated.